Killing (Super)Algebras Associated to Connections on Spinors: Filtered subdeformations of the Poincar e superalgebra

 \subsubsection{Jacobi identities}

 We now consider the conditions imposed on the deforming maps by the Jacobi identities.
-These split into three types: those which are independent of the deforming maps, which are identically satisfied; those which involve only the deforming maps of degree 2, which are linear in those maps and which are equivalent to the homological conditions~\eqref{eq:22-spencer-cocycle-vss}-\eqref{eq:delta-coycle-cond}; and those which involve the degree-4 map \(\theta\), all of which are quadratic in the deforming maps.
+These split into three types: those which are independent of the deforming maps, which are identically satisfied; those which involve only the deforming maps of degree~2, which are linear in those maps and which are equivalent to the homological conditions~\eqref{eq:22-spencer-cocycle-vss}--\eqref{eq:delta-coycle-cond}; and those which involve the degree-4 map $\theta$, all of which are quadratic in the deforming maps.
 We will not explicitly write the first two types, only the third type, since the equations are new.
-We denote by \([\fatilde_i,\fatilde_j,\fatilde_k]\) the Jacobi identity on the \(i,j,k\)-th homogeneous subspace of \(\fa\).
-The Jacobi identities break down as follows. \begin{itemize} \item \([\fatilde_0,\fatilde_0,\fatilde_0]\): Follows from Jacobi identity on \(\fh\subseteq \fso(V)\). \item \([\fatilde_0,\fatilde_0,\fatilde_{-1}]\): Follows from \(S'\) being a representation of \(\fh\). \item \([\fatilde_0,\fatilde_0,\fatilde_{-2}]\): Using that \(V'\) is a representation of \(\fh\), this is equivalent to the cocycle condition \eqref{eq:delta-coycle-cond}. \item \([\fatilde_0,\fatilde_{-1},\fatilde_{-1}]\): Using the \(\fso(V)\)-equivariance of \(\kappa\), this is equivalent to cocycle condition \eqref{eq:gamma-delta}. \item \([\fatilde_0,\fatilde_{-1},\fatilde_{-2}]\): Equivalent to cocycle condition~\eqref{eq:beta-delta}. \item \([\fatilde_0,\fatilde_{-2},\fatilde_{-2}]\): This identity has a \(V'\)-component, which is equivalent to the cocycle condition \eqref{eq:alpha-delta}, and an \(\fh\)-component
+We denote by $[\fatilde_i,\fatilde_j,\fatilde_k]$ the Jacobi identity on the $(i, j,k)$-th homogeneous subspace of $\fa$.
+The Jacobi identities break down as follows: \begin{itemize}\itemsep=0pt \item $[\fatilde_0,\fatilde_0,\fatilde_0]$: Identically satisfied by the Jacobi identity on $\fh\subseteq \fso(V)$. \item $[\fatilde_0,\fatilde_0,\fatilde_{-1}]$: Identically satisfied since $S'$ is a representation of $\fh$. \item $[\fatilde_0,\fatilde_0,\fatilde_{-2}]$: Equivalent to the cocycle condition \eqref{eq:delta-coycle-cond}, using that $V'$ is a representation of $\fh$. \item $[\fatilde_0,\fatilde_{-1},\fatilde_{-1}]$: Equivalent to cocycle condition \eqref{eq:gamma-delta}, using the $\fso(V)$-equivariance of $\kappa$. \item $[\fatilde_0,\fatilde_{-1},\fatilde_{-2}]$: Equivalent to cocycle condition~\eqref{eq:beta-delta}. \item $[\fatilde_0,\fatilde_{-2},\fatilde_{-2}]$: This identity has a $V'$-component, which is equivalent to the cocycle condition \eqref{eq:alpha-delta}, and an $\fh$-component which is quadratic in the deformation maps